 The design of spectroelectrochemical cells is usually determined by the requirements of the spectrometer.
 The electrochemical cell and electrodes must be transparent enough to observe the analyte, as must the electrolytes.
 However, even when using photoelectrochemical cells, measurements in the UV and IR regions are often limited by the optical absorption properties of the cell windows or electrolyte components (e.g. the solvent and conducting salt).
 In particular, the strong absorption bands that are exhibited by many solvents will limit their use in the infrared region.

-Comparatively, it is relatively straightforward choose which solvent to use when you are taking UV-vis measurements with an optical spectrometer.
+Comparatively, it is relatively straightforward choose which solvent to use when you are taking UV-vis measurements with a spectromter (such as a USB spectrometer).
 Most solvents commonly used in standard electrochemistry are suitable.

 Spectroelectrochemical techniques can generally be classified based on the type of spectroscopy (UV-vis, NIR or IR, Raman spectroscopy, EPR, NMR, XAS, or luminescence) or the electrochemical method (chronopotentiometry, chronoamperometry, linear sweep voltammetry, cyclic voltammetry, differential pulse voltammetry, stripping voltammetry, or pulse techniques).
 In practice, it is more common for spectroelectrochemical techniques to be classified according to their spectroscopic methods [6] than their electrochemical methods.